canonical/open-documentation-academy/snapcraft/how-to/quickstart/how-snapcraft-builds-a-snap.md

 These operations translate into practical tasks like:

-* It can build snaps locally or send remote tasks to Launchpad.
+* Builds snaps locally or sends remote tasks to Launchpad.
-* It allows the developer to register and log into the Snap Store.
+* Allows the developer to register and log into the Snap Store.
-* It can upload snaps to the Snap Store.
+* Uploads snaps to the Snap Store.
-* It can promote snaps to different channels.
+* Promotes snaps to different channels.

 The list of available global options and commands can be checked with one of: